Strategy11/formidable-forms/readme.txt

 * New: Add frm_after_import_view hook.
 * New: Add frmPageChanged, frmFormComplete, and frmFormErrors jQuery events.
 * Fix: Include full where query in cache key to avoid identical keys for different queries.
-* Fix: Show all forms on the entry listing page.
+* Fix: Show entries from all forms on the entry listing page.
 * Fix: Remove IE8-specific CSS causing errors in stylesheet.
 * **Pro Version** *
 * New: Add frm_before_create_post hook.
 * Enhancement: 	Add frm_final_submit class to submit button	to make styling easier.
-* Fix: Add more file upload spam protection.
 * Fix: Allow star rating statistics to work for non-scale fields.
+* Fix: Add more file upload spam protection to stop spam files in your forms.
 * Fix: Prevent file uploads from some specific headless browsers.
 * Fix: Clear options when switching to Lookup field type to prevent conditional logic conflicts.
 * Fix: Convert show=id to show=ID in user ID shortcodes to prevent error messages.